Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Methodology

 \subsection{Flow Matching Framework}

-Flow matching learns continuous normalizing flows by regressing velocity fields that transport samples from a simple prior \(p_0\) to the target data distribution \(p_1\)~\cite{lipman2023flow}.
-Given samples from the prior \(\mathbf{x}_0 \sim p_0\) and target \(\mathbf{x}_1 \sim p_1\), we define an interpolation path:
+Flow matching learns continuous normalizing flows by regressing velocity fields that transport samples from a simple prior $p_0$ to the target data distribution $p_1$~\cite{lipmanFlowMatchingGenerative2023}.
+Given samples from the prior $\mathbf{x}_0 \sim p_0$ and target $\mathbf{x}_1 \sim p_1$, we define an interpolation path:

-This linear interpolation, known as rectified flow~\cite{liu2022flowstraightfastlearning}, yields a constant target velocity field:
+This linear interpolation, known as rectified flow~\cite{liuFlowStraightFast2022}, yields a constant target velocity field:

-For conditional generation with observation \(\mathbf{y}\), we train a velocity network \(\mathbf{v}_\theta(\mathbf{x}_t, t, \mathbf{y})\) to approximate this target velocity by minimizing the flow matching objective:
+For conditional generation with observation $\mathbf{y}$, we train a velocity network $\mathbf{v}_\theta(\mathbf{x}_t, t, \mathbf{y})$ to approximate this target velocity by minimizing the flow matching objective:

-At inference time, we sample initial noise \(\mathbf{x}_0 \sim \mathcal{N}(\mathbf{0}, \mathbf{I})\) and integrate the learned velocity field to obtain the final sample:
+At inference time, we sample initial noise $\mathbf{x}_0 \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and integrate the learned velocity field to obtain the final sample:

-where the integral accumulates the velocity contributions along the flow trajectory, transporting the initial noise \(\mathbf{x}_0\) to the target distribution.
-In practice, we approximate this integral using a numerical ODE solver with \(K\) discrete steps.
-The deterministic nature of ODE integration, as opposed to SDEs in diffusion models, enables more stable and efficient generation.
+where the integral accumulates the velocity contributions along the flow trajectory, transporting the initial noise $\mathbf{x}_0$ to the target distribution.
+We approximate this integral using a numerical ODE solver with $K$ discrete steps.
+By a standard Euler stability argument, the maximum stable step size scales inversely with the Lipschitz constant $\mathrm{Lip}(\mathbf{v}_\theta)$ of the learned velocity field, so a smaller $\mathrm{Lip}(\mathbf{v}_\theta)$ admits fewer integration steps (\textbf{Proposition~\ref{prop:ode_lipschitz_bounds}}).
+The deterministic nature of ODE integration enables more stable and efficient generation.